 Robinsons Outdoor Grow Incorporated ("Robinsons OG") is a large-scale outdoor cannabis cultivation project comprised of over 158 acres of land located in Hortonville, Nova Scotia.
-The Company anticipates that the long-term supply of outdoor cannabis to be produced on site at Robinsons OG will be used to create Cannabis 2.0 Products as well as product development initiatives.
 Robinsons OG holds standard cultivation and processing licences under the Cannabis Act from Health Canada.
-However, given the timing for the optimal outdoor planting season and the operational challenges posed by the COVID-19 pandemic, the Company has made the strategic decision to delay the commencement of cultivation activities at the Robinsons OG site and instead focus its efforts on the continued development of the Robinsons OG land and facility in preparation for whenever the Company determines should be the next cultivation season.
 To date, the Company has contributed approximately \$11.4 million towards the construction and development of the Robinsons OG project and anticipates a further \$3.5 million in capital expenditures will be required to complete the Robinsons OG project prior to any cultivation.
-The facility is currently being used for additional storage and processing capacity for the Company to manage its dried flower inventory and no cultivation activities are planned for the site as of the date of this MD&A.